wp-pwa/worona-wp-plugin/readme.txt

 = How does Worona work? =
 Worona consists of three fundamental parts:

-*Dashboard*: an online dashboard to create, manage and customize your mobile apps and the rest of mobile channels.
+*Dashboard*: an online, user-friendly dashboard to create, manage and customize your mobile apps.
 We’ve put everything in one place so you don’t need to install any extra tool in your computer.
-Our dashboard is very intuitive and easy to use.

 *Worona plugin*: an essential requirement to make Worona work.
-Its primary function is to synchronize our dashboard with your WordPress site.
+It synchronizes our dashboard with your WordPress site.

-*Mobile solutions or channels*: right now you can easily create native mobile apps for free.
-But our plan is to integrate HTML5 web apps, Google AMP and Facebook Instant Articles too.
+*Mobile solutions or channels*: right now you can build mobile apps for free, but our plan is to integrate HTML5 web apps, Google AMP and Facebook Instant Articles too.

 = Why do I need Worona instead of a responsive theme?  = You don’t have to choose between Worona or a responsive theme.
 Creating a website with a responsive design has become essential these days, but is no longer enough.